dnozza/profanity-obfuscation/README.md

 [Debora Nozza](https://deboranozza.com/) · [Dirk Hovy](http://www.dirkhovy.com/)

-Python package for obfuscating profanities, appearing in ACL 2023.
+Python package for obfuscating profanities, appeared in Findings of ACL 2023.

 See the paper for additional details:

 *Nozza, D., Hovy, D. "The State of Profanity Obfuscation in Natural Language Processing Scientific Publications".
 In Findings of the Association for Computational Linguistics: ACL 2023.
-Association for Computational Linguistics, 2023.*
+Association for Computational Linguistics, 2023.* https://aclanthology.org/2023.findings-acl.240/

 ## Tutorial